Submachine gun: World War II

 The United States and its allies used the Thompson submachine gun, especially the simplified M1.
 The Thompson was still expensive and slow to produce.
 Therefore, the U.S. developed the M3 submachine gun or "Grease Gun" in 1942, followed by the improved M3A1 in 1944.
 While the M3 was no more effective than the Tommy Gun, it was made primarily of stamped parts and welded together and could be produced much faster and at a fraction of the cost of a Thompson; its much lower rate of fire made it a lot more controllable.
-It could be configured to fire either .45 ACP or 9 mm Luger ammunition.
+It could be configured to fire either .45 ACP or 9mm Luger ammunition.
 The M3A1 was among the longest-serving submachine gun designs, being produced into the 1960s and serving in US forces into the 1990s.

 France produced only about 2,000 of the MAS-38 submachine gun (chambered in 7.65×20mm Longue) before the Fall of France in June 1940.
 Production was taken over by the occupying Germans, who used them for themselves and also put them into the hands of the Vichy French.

-The Owen Gun is a 9 mm Parabellum Australian submachine gun designed by Evelyn Owen in 1939.
+The Owen gun is a 9mm Parabellum Australian submachine gun designed by Evelyn Owen in 1939.
 The Owen is a simple, highly reliable, open bolt, blowback SMG.
 It was designed to be fired either from the shoulder or the hip.
 It is easily recognisable, owing to its unconventional appearance, including a quick-release barrel and butt-stock, double pistol grips, top-mounted magazine, and unusual offset right-side-mounted sights.
 The Owen was the only entirely Australian-designed and constructed service submachine gun of World War II and was used by the Australian Army from 1943 until the mid-1960s, when it was replaced by the F1 submachine gun.
 Only about 45,000 Owens were produced during the war for a unit cost of about A$30.

 While most other countries during World War II developed submachine guns, the Empire of Japan had only produced one, the Type 100 submachine gun, based heavily on the German MP28.
-Like most other small arms created in Imperial Japan, the Type 100 could be fitted with a bayonet.
-It used the 8×22mm Nambu cartridge, which was about half as powerful as a standard Western 9 mm Parabellum round.
+Like most other small arms created in Imperial Japan, the Type 100 could be fitted with the Type 30 bayonet.
+It used the 8×22mm Nambu cartridge, which was about half as powerful as a standard Western 9mm Parabellum round.
 Production of the gun was even more inadequate: by the war's end, Japan had only manufactured about 7,500 of the Type 100, whereas Germany, America, and other countries in the war had produced well over a million of their own SMG designs.